slackhq/keeper/docs/configuration.md

 ### Variant filter

 You can specify a `variantFilter` on the `keeper` extension and dynamically configure which variants Keeper operates on.
-This is nearly identical to the `android.variantFilter` API

-You can specify a `variantFilter` on the `keeper` extension and dynamically configure which variants Keeper operates on.
 This is nearly identical to AGP's native `variantFilter` API except that there is no `defaultConfig` property.